 Lower coverage levels for some plans

-Aetna has been in operation for more than 165 years and has continued to build its insurance network through a 2018 merger with CVS Health.
+Aetna has been in operation since 1853 and has continued to build its insurance network through a 2018 merger with CVS Health.
 When shopping for an online quote, we were instantly offered the option to let Aetna ask more questions to guide us through the selection process or to continue searching on our own.
 If you use the guided process, which asks questions about the age range, overall health, and what types of coverage you are shopping for, it will use that data to help gauge how much your health expenses may be under each plan.

 UnitedHealthcare: Best for Customer Service